Jomy10/beaver/README.md

 ```

 The above command will execute if any of the `src` files changed, and it will pass those files as
-a space separated string to the command using the first argument after the `do` keyword (e.g. `sources`).
+a space separated string to the command using the first argument after the `do` keyword (i.e. `sources`).
 This means that the `sources` variable contains the string "src/main.c src/util.c".
 The `target`
 variable will contain "build/a.out".

-This is a very simple example, but what if added another source file, we don't want to add
+This is a very simple example, but what if we added another source file, we don't want to add
 another file to the list of sources.
 Instead, we can do `src/*.c`.
 If we later on decide to
 change the source directory to something else, it would be better to store "src" in a constant,
 same goes for the build directory, or the c compiler.
 Let's add those as well.